-It is the official act that separates the holy Sabbath from the new week.
-Havdalah includes blessings over wine, fire, and a special fragrance that is said to revive the soul which already misses the Sabbath and longs for the next one.
+After sunset, the Sabbath concludes with a Havadalah ceremony, literally a "separation" ceremony.
+This includes blessings over wine, fire, and a special fragrance that is said to revive the soul, which already misses the Sabbath and longs for the next one.